Access, service, and grow your account from here.

 Setting up structured messages

 If an Engage Digital channel supports structured messages, the adapter can convert Google Dialogflow structured messages to Engage Digital structured messages.
-An example of a channel that supports structured messages is Engage Messaging, where structured messages are supported for all device types.
+Engage Messaging is one of the channels that supports structured messages for all device types.
 Structured messages are supported only by Dialogflow ES.

 To use structured messages in Google Dialogflow: